Chiru-konduru/Recommender-Systems/README.md

 # Recommender-Systems
-This Recommender system was developed as part of course (STAT 542) requirement in R.
+This Recommender system was developed as part of course (STAT 542) requirement in R. We R Shiny, CSS and HTML for developing this application.
+The dataset was provided to us by the professor.
+Two recommendation algortihms (Collaborative filters), namely IBCF and UBCF were tried and implemented.